seanpm2001/game_of_thrones_demos/README.md

-# Game of Thrones UpSet dataset
+# Game of Thrones UpSet.js dataset

 data from: